-Mr H also signed Options' "Fee Schedule...for Caledonian International Clients".
-This set out that Options would pay Caledonian a fee of £1,000 once the SIPP was established.
-Options typically described this type of payment as "IFA fees" on SIPP statements.
+Mr G also signed Options' "Fee Schedule...for Caledonian International Clients".
+This set out that Options would pay Caledonian a fee of £500 once the SIPP was established.

 The paperwork included a separate, page-long indemnity form headed with a table which detailed the member name, address, occupational scheme name, occupational scheme type and adviser.
 I'll call this the 'member declaration'.
-It was signed by both Mr H and a Caledonian representative.
+It was signed by both Mr G and a Caledonian representative.
 Caledonian's representative was named as the 'adviser' and the representative's name was entered in the space for 'adviser name' in the signature box.
 The declaration included, amongst other statements: